Shannon O'Brien (Massachusetts politician): Early life and education

-Four generations of O'Brien's family has served in elected office in Massachusetts government.
+Four generations of O'Brien's family have served in elected office in Massachusetts government.
 Her great-grandfather, Michael T. O'Brien, was the proprietor of the family funeral home in Easthampton, Massachusetts, and first elected to the state legislature in 1930.
-Her father Edward O'Brien (1933–2004) was a lawyer who served on the Massachusetts Governor's Council from 1970 to 1975, left the post to run for Massachusetts attorney general, losing the 1974 Democratic primary to Francis X. Belotti; her father ran for Congress in 1976, losing to the incumbent Silvio Conte; he returned to the Governor's Council after the 1978 election and remained in office until his death in 2004.
+Her father, Edward O'Brien (1933–2004), was a lawyer who served on the Massachusetts Governor's Council from 1970 to 1975 and left the post to run for Massachusetts attorney general, losing the 1974 Democratic primary to Francis X. Belotti.
+He then ran for Congress in 1976, losing to the incumbent Silvio Conte; he returned to the Governor's Council after the 1978 election and remained in office until his death in 2004.

 Shannon's mother is named Ann.
 Shannon has four siblings: Erin, a clerk at the West Roxbury District Court; Gaelan, a court officer in the Northampton District Court; Tara, a former employee at Boston City Hall; and Michael, who runs the family funeral home in Easthampton.

 O'Brien was born in Boston, Massachusetts.
 She graduated from Yale University in 1981, where she was captain of the Yale Bulldogs varsity women's soccer team.
-She graduated from the Boston University School of Law in 1985.
+She received her Juris Doctor degree from the Boston University School of Law in 1985.